-Patients may request an accounting of disclosures of PHI made by the practitioner/provider during the preceding six (6) year period.
-The list of disclosures does not need to include disclosures made for treatment, payment, or healthcare operations or made prior to April 14, 2003.
+Patients may request an accounting of disclosures of PHI made by the Provider during the preceding six (6) year period.
+The list of disclosures does not need to include disclosures made for treatment, payment, or health care operations or made prior to April 14, 2003.

-H. HIPAA Security
+HIPAA Security

-Practitioners/providers should implement and maintain reasonable and appropriate safeguards to protect the confidentiality, availability and integrity of Member PHI.
-Practitioners/providers should recognize that identity theft is a rapidly growing problem and that their patients trust them to keep their most sensitive information private and confidential.
+Providers must implement and maintain reasonable and appropriate safeguards to protect the confidentiality, availability, and integrity of Molina Healthcare Member and patient PHI.
+As more

+Providers implement electronic health records, Providers need to ensure that they have implemented and maintain appropriate cyber security measures.
+Providers should recognize that identity theft - both financial and medical -- is a rapidly growing problem and that their patients trust their health care Providers to keep their most sensitive information private and confidential.

-In addition, medical identity theft is an emerging threat in the health care industry.
-Medical identity theft occurs when someone uses a person's name and sometimes other parts of their identity-such as health insurance information-without the person's knowledge or consent to obtain healthcare services or goods.
+Medical identity theft is an emerging threat in the health care industry.
+Medical identity theft occurs when someone uses a person's name and sometimes other parts of their identity -such as health insurance information-without the person's knowledge or consent to obtain health care services or goods.
 Medical identity theft frequently results in erroneous entries being put into existing medical records.
-Practitioners/providers should be aware of this growing problem and report any suspected fraud to Molina Healthcare.
+Providers should be aware of this growing problem and report any suspected fraud to Molina Healthcare.

-I. HIPAA Transactions and Code Sets
+HIPAA Transactions and Code Sets

-Molina Healthcare strongly supports the use of electronic transactions to streamline health care administrative activities.
-Molina Healthcare providers are encouraged to submit claims and other transactions to Molina Healthcare using electronic formats.
-Certain electronic transactions are subject to HIPAA's Transactions and Code Sets Rule including, but not limited to, the following:
+Molina Healthcare requires the use of electronic transactions to streamline health care administrative activities.
+Molina Healthcare Providers must submit Claims and other transactions to Molina Healthcare using electronic formats.
+Certain electronic transactions in health care are subject to HIPAA's Transactions and Code Sets Rule including, but not limited to, the following:

-- Claims and encounters;
+- Claims and Encounters

-- Member eligibility status inquiries and responses;
+- Member eligibility status inquiries and responses

-- Claims status inquiries and responses;
+- Claims status inquiries and responses

-- Authorization requests and responses; and
+- Authorization requests and responses

-- Remittance advices.
+- Remittance advices

 Molina Healthcare is committed to complying with all HIPAA Transaction and Code Sets standard requirements.
-Providers who wish to conduct HIPAA standard transactions with Molina Healthcare should refer to Molina Healthcare's website at www.molinahealthcare.com or Molina Healthcare's Provider Portal at HIPAA Resource Center for additional information.
+Providers should refer to Molina Healthcare's website at www.Molina Healthcarehealthcare.com for additional information regarding HIPAA standard transactions.